VoltAgent/ai-agent-platform/README.md

 ### ✅ Core Agent Runtime

-**What you need:** You need type-safe agent definitions to catch errors early, a way to change prompts without redeploying, support for multiple LLM providers so you're not locked in, streaming for real-time responses, and the ability to cancel long operations.
+You need type-safe agent definitions to catch errors early, a way to change prompts without redeploying, support for multiple LLM providers so you're not locked in, streaming for real-time responses, and the ability to cancel long operations.

 **VoltAgent provides:** `Agent` class with TypeScript types and Zod validation, 30+ LLM providers via Vercel AI SDK (OpenAI, Anthropic, Google, Mistral, Groq, xAI, Ollama), dynamic instructions from code or VoltOps prompt store, native streaming with backpressure handling, and graceful cancellation with timeout controls.